charu29/Java-Programs/README.md

 # Java-Programs
-This repository contains the work I have one in Java language.
+This repository contains the work I have done in Java language.